Colleges listed in alphabetical order.

 College of Education

-In fall 2017, the College welcomed its first cohort of students into the EAGLE Academy, an inclusive post-secondary education program.
-The program allows students with intellectual and developmental disabilities to make a successful transition from high school to adult life by providing them with a college experience in disciplines they are interested in as well as living and career skills.
+EAGLE Academy, an inclusive post-secondary education program, was created by College faculty and staff in 2017.
+The program allows students with intellectual and developmental disabilities to make a successful transition from high school to adult life by providing them with a college experience on the Statesboro Campus in disciplines they are interested in as well as living and career skills.

 For more information, visit GeorgiaSouthern.edu/coe.